 I spiked the graham cracker crust with warm notes of cinnamon, nutmeg, and cloves and then brightened the creamy cheesecake with tons of fresh orange zest.
 Before baking, I swirl on a layer of sweet and tart homemade cranberry spread and then garnish it with these gorgeous and sparkly Sugared Cranberries and Candied Orange Slices.
 This is such a show-stopper!

-Now, I don’t want you to be scared off by the long to-do list here.
+- Make Ahead- I don’t want you to be scared off by the long to-do list here.
 The great thing about cheesecakes, especially for a busy holiday, is that you can make them ahead of time.
 There are a few extra steps here that make this cheesecake really shine, and the great part is that you can do them either earlier in the day, or even a day ahead of time.
 And I definitely recommend you do that or you might feel overwhelmed.
 But I promise it’s worth it!
-Both the Sugared Cranberries and Candied Orange Slices can be made ahead of time and also the cranberry layer in the cheesecake (which is a tweaked version of this recipe).
+Both the Sugared Cranberries and Candied Orange Slices can be made ahead of time and also the cranberry layer in the cheesecake (which is a tweaked version of this cranberry sauce recipe).
 I love, love, love baking with fresh cranberries during this time of year.
+Make your sugared oranges first, and then use the leftover syrup to make the sugared cranberries.

-Everyone knows one of the best parts about cheesecake is the crust, so I do nice generous one.
+- Everyone knows one of the best parts about cheesecake is the crust, so I do nice generous one.
+Graham cracker crumbs are combined with brown sugar, cinnamon, ginger, cloves, nutmeg and butter to make a mouthwatering crust.
 I like to pat it down on the bottom, and also about an inch up the sides.
 The sides don’t need to be perfect; I actually love the look of a rustic-edge crust.

-In the actual cheesecake layer, I load it with fresh orange zest.
-(You can then juice those oranges to use in the cranberry sauce.)
+3. In the actual cheesecake layer, cream cheese is combined with sugar, room temperature eggs, sour cream, and vanilla, then I load it with fresh orange zest.
+(You can juice those leftover oranges to use in the cranberry sauce if you haven’t made it yet.)
 It brightens the flavor so much and goes perfectly with the cranberries and spices.

-The cranberry layer gets spread on top of the cheesecake and I just use a butter knife to swirl it all around.
+4. The cranberry layer gets spread on top of the cheesecake and I just use a butter knife to swirl it all around.
 You can’t really mess it up, honestly.
+I always wrap the outside of my springform pan in a couple of layers of heavy duty aluminum foil to seal out water from the water bath.
+Place the pan into a larger roasting pan in the preheated oven and fill the larger pan with hot water until it reaches about half way up the cheesecake pan.

 and then I fill up a piping bag with a jumbo star tip to pipe a decorative edge.
 If you want a nice, stable whipped cream that will not fall flat, I suggest using this tutorial for stabilized whipped cream.
 If you use this method, you can decorate the cheesecake with the whipped cream ahead of time and it will still look gorgeous when it’s time to eat!

-I looooove these Sparkly Sugared Cranberries; they look like little frosted jewels.
+7. Finally, pull out those sparkly sugared cranberries.
+I looooove these; they look like little frosted jewels.
 If you make a batch, you’ll have plenty to snack on, too!
 AND, if you make the beautiful candied orange slices, you can use the syrup from that recipe in place of the syrup in the cranberry recipe.
 Remember that tip!
+Pop a cranberry in each whipped cream dollop, then decorate as desired with candied oranges.

 Isn’t this gorgeous?